 Americans love shopping online because it’s so convenient.
-Fast, easy, and secure payment methods have contributed to the rise of this sector.
 Until recently, online payment systems were heavily dominated by one industry heavyweight: PayPal.
 But not everyone is enthused by this payment method, having been criticized for both security as well as data protection issues.
-Fortunately, there are plenty...
+Fortunately, there are plenty of PayPal alternatives out there.
+We’ll introduce a few here.The best alternatives to PayPal at a glance

 The VLC player has been an indispensable tool for many PC and Mac users for years.
 The minimalist program from the VideoLAN company enables you to play almost every video and audio format.
 The growing popularity of YouTube, DailyMotion, and other video streaming sites has also greatly increased VLC player’s popularity.
 Many users download their favorite clips so they can play them in a compressed format whenever they like using the VLC player.